What is a cytomegalovirus (CMV) test?

 This is the most often used method for testing people for CMV.

 During the test, a healthcare provider will use a tiny needle to draw blood from a vein in the arm.
-After the insertion of the needle, a little amount of blood will be collected in a test tube or vial.
+After the needle is inserted, a small amount of blood will be collected in a test tube or vial.

 CSF test

-A spinal tap, also known as a lumbar puncture, will be used to acquire a sample of cerebrospinal fluid (CSF).
+A spinal tap, also known as a lumbar puncture, will be used to acquire a cerebrospinal fluid (CSF) sample.
 A numbing substance (anesthetic) will be injected into your back during the test, and a thin, hollow needle will be inserted between two vertebrae in your lower spine.
 The little bones that make up your spine are known as vertebrae.

 After that, your physician will extract a tiny amount of fluid.